moizumi99/RPiHaribote/README.md

   - Then, overwrite kernel.img in the new SDCARD with the one in /bin directory.
   - Copy "xxx.out" files to the same  directory.
 Copy "xxx.org" files as well.
   - Insert the SDCARD to your Raspberry PI B+, connect USB keryboard and mouse (please see the limitation section).
 And boot.

-  - Keys
+Keys
-  * Shift + F2 : create a new console
+  - Shift + F2 : create a new console
-  * tab: Switch console
+  - tab: Switch console
-  * F11: Move up the window
+  - F11: Move up the window

-  - Commands
+Commands
-  -- mem: displays memory size and free size
+  - mem: displays memory size and free size
-  -- dir: shows root directory
+  - dir: shows root directory
-  -- start: start an application. wait for completion -- ncst: start an application, without waiting for completion -- langmode [0/1/2]: change language mode (0=English, 1=Japanse SJIS, 2=Japanese EUC) -- exit: exit console
+  - start: start an application. wait for completion
+  - ncst: start an application, without waiting for completion
+  - langmode [0/1/2]: change language mode (0=English, 1=Japanse SJIS, 2=Japanese EUC)
+  - exit: exit console
-  -- cls: clear console
+  - cls: clear console

-  - bundled applications
+Bundled applications
   -- type <filename>: display a text file content
   -- mmlplay <xxx.org>: play mml data
   -- tview <filename>: text viewer (see limitation)